Urban and coastal landscape

 Current subjects are mainly

-architectural details,
+architectural details, power

-looking up!
+coast... and looking up!

 PAST WORK

 Selected paintings from Australian country regions on road or rail trips.
 The colours of the rural landscape and country town facades are quite different to those of the city.
 Vast stretches of country, verdant green or sun-dried and parched, it’s always exciting to see the contrasts, especially the blue sky and red earth out west.
-These are sold.
+These are all sold.

 Marine and maritime paintings are loosely based on memories of being there on the day.
-The ocean pulls us in two directions; calming and still or angry and dangerous.
+The ocean pulls us in two directions: calming and still or angry and dangerous.
 Waterfront, boats and related subjects, ocean beaches (especially late in the day when the water turns a dark ink blue), you are alone with the sound of the sea and distant birds.

 Once labelled the Gateway to Balmain’s Industrial Waterfront, White Bay power station was ‘state of the art’ technology, generating the energy to run the city’s entire railway system.
-It finally closed in 1984 and remained abandoned for almost 30 years, standing silent in decay, reduced to just a nesting place for some birds.
+It finally closed in 1984 and remained abandoned for almost thirty years, standing silent in decay, reduced to just a nesting place for some birds.

-The last remaining major industrial site on the foreshore of Sydney’s Rozelle Bay
+This is the last remaining major industrial site on the foreshore of Sydney’s Rozelle Bay